Center for Health Justice

 Keeping it Sober (KIS)

-• KIS offers group intervention to justice-involved minority (Black, Latinx, American Indian, and LGBTQ+) youth and women (ages 13-34), as well as one-on-one re-entry support.
+• KIS offers group intervention to justice-involved minority (Black, Latinx, American Indian, and sexual minority) youth and women (ages 13-34), as well as one-on-one re-entry support.

 • This program enhances local outreach and in-reach, and includes classes on risk reduction, health coverage enrollment assistance, how to build stronger connections between providers, facilitating increased accessibility to services after release from custody, and using social media campaigns to improve outcomes.